tristanCB/mechano-soup/README.md

 **Figure 2.2:** F1 macro scores for validation dataset of 1 by 22 vector classifiers (Only the data appearing on the x axis).
 LSTM-CNN 0.51 ~ KNN 0.50 > SVM 0.42. -->

+## Statistical approach
+All observations were independently collected.
+The dependent variable is continuous.
+The Kruskal-Wallis test was chosen as a non-parametric alternative to an ANOVA because data for the depend variable (F1 macro score) violated assumptions of normality as determined by Shapiro-Wilk’s (1965) test of normality and did not have homogeneous variance as determined by Levene's (Olkin, 1960) test of equal variance.

+Post hoc pair-wise comparison of the Kruskal-Wallis test (a series of Mann-Whitney tests as implemented by SPSS (Bergmann et al., 2000)) revealed that a significant differences we're observed.
+They are depicted in Figure 1.5.

 # Discussion
-The custom LSTM-CNN network investigated performed better than other investigated classifiers.
+The custom LSTM-CNN network investigated performed better than other classifiers as implemented by SKLEARN.
 The execution speed was many orders of magnitude higher as seen in Figure 1.4.
-Even when sample amount are in the hundreds, performant classifiers can be trained using the latest machine learning techniques.
+Even when training data are in the hundreds of samples, performant classifiers can be trained using the latest machine learning techniques.

-In the case when a single vector is used, the LSTM-CNN network performs much betters for the previous and next vectors.
+In the case when a single vector is used, the LSTM-CNN network performs much betters for the previous and next data vectors.

 <!-- # LSTM-CNN architecture -->

 # Next steps
-Checking the effect of labeling error
+Checking the effect of labeling error.

+Assessing the effect of hyperparameter tuning.

 Comparing the most important features from various sites.

 # References
+Shapiro, S. S., and M. B. Wilk.
+1965.
+An analysis of variance test for normality (complete samples).
+Biometrika 52(3-4):591-611.

+Olkin, I. 1960.
+Contributions to probability and statistics; essays in honor of Harold Hotelling.
+Stanford studies in mathematics and statistics, 2.
+Stanford University Press, Stanford, Calif.

+Bergmann, R., P. J. M. S. Will, and J. Ludbrook.
+2000.
+Different outcomes of the Wilcoxon-MannWhitney test from different statistics packages.
+The American Statistician 54(1):72-77